fricciardi/datetime2/docs/calendars.rst

 Description of the comparison operators and interface methods is then omitted from the calendar class descriptions below.

 ..
-TODO: if we will be keeping all calendars on a page, a ToC here will be useful
+TODO: if we will be keeping all calendars on a page, a ToC here will be useful and even more we may need it to identify the module of each calendar

 .. _gregorian-calendar: